Diving deeper in basic Linux🏊♀️

 The rm -rf command is a more powerful variation that forcefully removes files and directories recursively without prompting for confirmation.

-• -f (or --force): This option overrides any prompts or warnings and forcefully removes files and directories without asking for confirmation.
+-r(or--recursive): This option enables the removal of directories and their contents recursively.-f(or--force): This option overrides any prompts or warnings and forcefully removes files and directories without asking for confirmation.

 5️⃣Task 5